MarkHoeber/tools-tech-syllabus/source/intro.rst

 * Share work in an open, supportive atmosphere.

-I do not intend to lecture during class.
+Classroom time will be as hands-on as possible.

 GitHub
 ********

-We will use GitHub to communicate and to exchange files.
+We will use GitHub to share our work.

 Many of you will use GitHub or a similar system (such as BitBucket) in your future jobs, so this is a good opportunity to learn more about it.
 To get started, create an GitHub